-Please refer to page 6 above for a full list of eligible costs.
+Please refer to page 6-7 above for a full list of eligible costs.
 Please outline the costs for the grant in the appropriate budget heading as below (please use the table to indicate the figures for such costs (in GBP):

-- Research/clerical assistance: please include all costs of research and/or clerical assistance. - Travel, fieldwork and related expenses (including subsistence): please include all costs associated with travel, whether by the PI, Co-Is or other participants. - Networking, meeting and conference costs (including the costs of attending at least one British Academy event during the course of the award): please include all costs associated with these activities. - Other costs: include all costs related to, for example, research expenses and consumables.
+- Post-doctoral research/clerical assistance: please include all costs of research and/or clerical assistance. - Travel, fieldwork and related expenses (including subsistence): please include all costs associated with travel, whether by the PI, Co-Is or other participants

+- Networking, meeting and conference costs and costs associated with virtual meetings and collaborations: please include all costs associated with these activities. - Other costs: include all costs related to, for example, consumables and research expenses.